CuriousJ1/code_wars_katas/README.md

 ## Purpose
-The purpose of this repository is to provide my solutions using Python andTDD by using Git.
+The purpose of this repository is to provide my solutions using Python and TDD by using Git.